Refined BPS invariants of 6d SCFTs from anomalies and modularity: Holomorphic anomaly and Jacobi forms

 It is claimed in \cite{DelZotto:2016pvm} that the index polynomial (called modular anomaly in that paper) of the elliptic genus can be obtained from the anomaly polynomial by the substitution

+Here, $\Phi_\G$ indicates the set of roots.
+The inner product $(\cdot,\cdot)_{\G}$ was introduced above as the scalar product normalized such that long roots have length squared 2.
 To relate to our discussion in section \ref{AnomalyEM}, note that the only flavor symmetries are the $E_8$ symmetry of the E-string and the $U(1)_m$ symmetry associated to the chain of $(-2)$ curves.
 In the latter case, one simply needs